bootdotdev/blog/content/golang/what-is-go-good-for-golang.md

 We absolutely think so.

-We’re huge fans of Golang at Qvault, and created our [Go Mastery courses](https://qvault.io/go-mastery-course/) to help teach Go as effectively as possible — by learning by doing.
-Our interactive lessons have you code in Go to fix problems, create programs, and we even built a specialized [Go Interview Prep course](https://qvault.io/golang/interview-prep-golang-course-released/) for landing a job once you’ve gained the core skills.
+We’re huge fans of Golang at boot.dev, and created our [Go Mastery courses](https://boot.dev/go-mastery-course/) to help teach Go as effectively as possible — by learning by doing.
+Our interactive lessons have you code in Go to fix problems, create programs, and we even built a specialized [Go Interview Prep course](https://boot.dev/golang/interview-prep-golang-course-released/) for landing a job once you’ve gained the core skills.